Cyprus Immigration Process: The Yellow Slip, Permanent Residency and Citizenship

 Citizenship Through the Cyprus Investment Programme (CIP)

-- Be an EU-resident, have a valid Schengen visa or be a non-EU citizen who doesn’t require an entry visa to travel in the European Union
+- Be an EU-resident, have a valid Schengen visa or be a non-EU citizen who doesn’t require an entry visa to travel in the EU

-- Have no criminal record in the country of origin and/or country of residence
+- Have no criminal record in the country of origin and/or residence

-- Obtain a valid Cyprus residence permit at least 6 months before applying for citizenship
+- Have a valid Cyprus residence permit for at least 6 months

 - €2 million Alternative Investment Funds or assets of Cyprus-based companies